bymatej/minecraft-plugin-utils/README.md

 Utilities for entities.

 ### NearPlayerEntitySpawner
 Spawns an entity near the player.
+Returns the spawned entity.

 Usage:
 ```